polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

   name:foo
 ```

-## Don't loose your head
+## Don't go berserk!

 It is easy to create extremely rich lambda expressions, with very dense syntax sometimes.
-However, it is also very easy to create extremely complex lambda expressions, which you could probably spend hours trying to figure out what actually does, without success.
+However, it is also very easy to create extremely complex lambda expressions, which you could probably spend a lot of time trying to figure out what actually do.
 Any _"obfuscated code olympic contestant"_ without at least one lambda expression, would probably not be able to even make it to the finals.

 Be careful with them.
 They're intended to **ease** syntax, not to prove to the world that you can visualize hundreds of recursive conditions, with dozens of nested boolean algebraic operators, and grouped sub-expressions.